datacarpentry/semester-biology/materials/problem-decomposition.md

 title: Problem decomposition
 ---

-Real computational tasks are complicated.
+* Take a break learning commands to talk about general approaches
+* Real computational tasks are complicated.
 To accomplish them you need to **think before you code**.

 ## Problem decomposition steps